jiesutd/RichWordSegmentor/README.md

 ==========
 We shared our trained model at [BaiduPan](https://pan.baidu.com/s/1pLO6T9D) for visiters reproducing our results.
 1. File `ctb.bilstm.joint4.model`:
-...the trained model on CTB6.0 corpus using multitask pretraining.
+   the trained model on CTB6.0 corpus using multitask pretraining.
 You can simply load this file to decode raw text without training.
 Run:

-...`./STDSeg -test ${input_raw_text} -model ctb.bilstm.joint4.model -output ${output_segmentated_text}`
+   `./STDSeg -test ${input_raw_text} -model ctb.bilstm.joint4.model -output ${output_segmentated_text}`

 2. File `joint4.all.b10c1.2h.iter17.mchar, .mbichar, .pmodel` are pretrained character, character bigram embeddings and representing parameters.
-...If you want to traing your own model, you can load these three files following above instruction.
+   If you want to traing your own model, you can load these three files following above instruction.

 3. If you want to do the rich pretraining experiments (for generating three files in last item), please refer to [TrainEmbMultiTask](https://github.com/jiesutd/TrainEmbMultiTask).